MYPROJECX/streetstyle/docs/installation.md

 ## Making Changes

-The Shopify Theme Editor provides a user-friendly interface for making adjustments to your store's appearance without needing to touch code.

-You can also make changes through editing or adding files to the theme via the shopify edit code admin.
+TODO Write introduction about making changes to your Shopify theme.

 ### Theme Editor

+The Shopify Theme Editor offers a user-friendly interface that allows you to customize your store's appearance without needing to write or edit code directly.

 To access the theme editor in your Shopify admin, follow these steps: